-Some U.S. politicians and renewable industry groups have pointed to the European governments' promotion of solar and other renewables through lavish subsidies as a model the United States should emulate.12 Many European governments provide substantial subsidies for solar.
-For example, Germany pays \$0.38 per kilowatt hour for electricity from solar.13 In comparison, the average retail price of electricity in the United States is just \$0.099 a kilowatt hour.14
+Some U.S. politicians and renewable industry groups have pointed to the European governments' promotion of solar and other renewables through lavish subsidies as a model the United States should emulate.263 Many European governments provide substantial subsidies for solar.
+For example, Germany pays \$0.38 per kilowatt hour for electricity from solar.264 In comparison, the average retail price of electricity in the United States in 2012 was just \$0.098 a kilowatt hour.265

-Spain's lavish solar subsidies pay up to 575 percent above the average electricity price for solar photovoltaic plants.15 These high subsidies caused 40 percent of the world's total solar installation to occur in Spain in 2008.16 As a result, the Spanish government's payout of subsidies for solar energy increased from \$331 million in 2007 to \$1.5 billion in 2008.17
+Spain's lavish solar subsidies paid up to 575 percent above the average electricity price for solar photovoltaic plants.266These high subsidies caused 40 percent of the world's total solar installation to occur in Spain in 2008.267 As a result, the Spanish government's payout of subsidies for solar energy increased from \$331 million in 2007 to \$1.5 billion in 2008.268

 The financial burden created by these subsidies has forced the German and Spanish governments to pull back and reduce their subsidies considerably.
-Germany has approved cuts to its solar subsides in an effort to bring solar construction back to sustainable levels16 and Spain's solar growth has also become unsustainable.
-Spain now has a \$21 billion electricity rate fund deficit because it has kept electricity rates too high while paying large solar subsidies.19 In 2008, the Spanish government reduced its subsidies for solar, and it slashed subsidies by 30 percent in late 2010.20
+Germany has approved cuts to its solar subsides in an effort to bring solar construction back to sustainable levels269 and Spain's solar growth has also become unsustainable.
+Spain now has an electricity rate fund deficit because it has kept electricity rates too high while paying large solar subsidies.270 In 2008, the Spanish government reduced its subsidies for solar, and it slashed subsidies by 30 percent in late 2010.271